VeniceUnleashed/VU-Spec/README.md

  - the bottom bar with kills, deaths, k/d, accuracy is cut in half in 720p
  - spectator doesn't work with bots
  - adjust nade and ammo icon sizes
+ - improvement: Display the amount of spectators for the spectated player